 • Under the age of 62 and Disabled.
 A Social Security Disability Award Letter must be submitted with the application; we cannot accept an application without it.
 (Please note: Families with only a minor child with a disability do not meet this criterion- it must be the head of household, co-head, or spouse with the disability)."

-To apply while the waiting list was open, applicants were required to pick up a paper application at The Family Center.
+To apply while the waiting list is open, applicants must have picked up a paper application at The Family Center, located at 1800 N. Blanchard St., Suite 114, Findlay, Ohio.

-Once the paper application was completed, it was hand delivered to the HMHA office.
+Once the paper application is completed, it must be hand delivered to the HMHA office, address mentioned above.

 Income limits can be found here.